Questions for EHR Vendors: What You Should Know Before You Commit

 If your vendors aren’t vigilant about privacy and security, you could find yourself drowning in HIT compliance woes.

-These questions, adapted from the National Cyber Security Center of Excellence, cover the topics that you should ask to find the best ophthalmology practice management software for your needs.
-Ask a few to keep prospective vendors on their toes and reduce your risk.
+These questions about software capabilities and EHR implementation techniques, adapted from the National Cyber Security Center of Excellence, cover the topics that you should ask to find the best ophthalmology practice management software for your needs.
+Through interviewing potential software suppliers and asking them some of these questions, you will keep prospective vendors on their toes and reduce your risk.

 Are you willing to sign a comprehensive business service agreement?